luandev/Node-Pairing-Excercise/README.md

 ]
 ```

-Your task is to write a program to accept the input and product a hint field version of the map with the same dimensions, were a square eithercontains a mine, `*`, or the number of adjacent mines, `2`.
+Your task is to write a program to accept the input and product a hint field version of the map with the same dimensions, where a square either contains a mine, `*`, or the number of adjacent mines, `2`.

 Example: